 |2006 – 2007||Dr Alfonso Cruz-Jentoft|

 |2012 – 2013||Prof Jean-Pierre Michel|

 |2018 – 2019||Prof Finbarr C. Martin|

-The Full Board includes physician representatives from all of the EU states, and the European Economic Area (Norway, Switzerland and Iceland).The EUGMS has expanded with the enlargement of the EU to include new countries and geriatricians in these states are contributing to the society and promoting the delivery of high quality evidence based geriatric medicine to their ageing populations.Each nation has one vote and one representative.
-If a nation has more than one society for geriatric medicine the geriatricians of that county agree on a single representative to the Full Board.
-The Full Board has representatives from the UEMS Geriatric Medicine Section and the IAGG(ER) Clinical Section.
-Those countries that are applicants for EU membership are also invited to send an observer to EUGMS Full Board meetings.
+The General Assembly includes physician representatives from all of the EU states, and the European Economic Area (Norway, Switzerland and Iceland).The EUGMS has expanded with the enlargement of the EU to include new countries and geriatricians in these states are contributing to the society and promoting the delivery of high quality evidence based geriatric medicine to their ageing populations.Each nation has one vote and one representative.
+If a nation has more than one society for geriatric medicine the geriatricians of that county agree on a single representative to the General Assembly.
+The General Assembly has representatives from the UEMS Geriatric Medicine Section and the IAGG(ER) Clinical Section.
+Those countries that are applicants for EU membership are also invited to send an observer to EUGMS General Assembly meetings.
 The Executive Board comprises the president, president elect, past president, two general secretaries, two treasurers and the academic director.
 The EUGMS has an academic board and an External Scientific Advisory Committee.
 The boards meet twice annually.

 Every physician who is a member of a national society is a member of the EUGMS (joining member).
 Other joining members include physicians who are specialists in geriatric medicine but not necessarily members of national societies or, indeed, working in a EU country.